Kapel/sentry-ansible/README.md

 # sentry-ansible

 This is a role to install Sentry (https://sentry.io/welcome/) on CentOS or Debian using Python.
-So basically it's https://docs.sentry.io/server/installation/python/ fitted into a Ansible role.
+So basically it's https://docs.sentry.io/server/installation/python/ fitted into an Ansible role.

 If you don't want / need / can't use docker you can easily go with this. :)